A pathway to change and it's all here we provide the necessary tools to work towards gaining employment, training or returning to education

 - What is it like being a target?

-- Knowing you could be attacked at any time, or have the police use force to enter your home or your families?
+- Having the police use force to enter your home or your families?

 These are just some of the challenges they face on a daily basis some of societies vulnerable young people struggling internally.